Matrox Graphics eXpansion Modules: DualHead2Go Digital Edition

 Compared to original DualHead2Go, this one supports DVI-I output by converting input signal to digital, but it still supports analog output.
 It has maximum resolution of 3840×1200@60 Hz (1920×1200 each).

 Gaming

-At this writing (2006) the Matrox TripleHead2Go was the only consumer level device which allows 3D gaming across three monitors with an expanded field of view (FOV).
-Very few games directly support playing at these large resolutions, although many can be tweaked to run on the TripleHead2Go.
+As of 2006, the Matrox TripleHead2Go was the only consumer level device which allows 3D gaming across three monitors with an expanded field of view (FOV).
+Very few games directly supported playing at these large resolutions, although many can be tweaked to run on the TripleHead2Go.
 Matrox maintains a compatibility list of games and provides a Surround Gaming Utility to automatically adjust the game settings to run on three monitors.
 Some problems remain with distortions to the user interface and geometric distortions at the edges of the display since the games weren't written with such a wide FOV in mind.

-In 2009, AMD/ATI released its Radeon HD 5000 Series which included an AMD Eyefinity-branded display controllers.
+In 2009, AMD/ATI released its Radeon HD 5000 series which included an AMD Eyefinity-branded display controllers.
 These display controllers allow users to use 3 or more monitors on a single video card, using at least one display port on the back of the card.